azadbolour/boardgame/dict/README.md

 ## Dictionary Directorory for Word Game

-Each server program program recognizes a file named `<locale-code>-words.txt` in its own 'dict' directory as the word list for the language designated by _locale-code_.
+Each server program recognizes a file named `<locale-code>-words.txt` in its own 'dict' directory as the word list for the language designated by _locale-code_.
 However, these are generally symbolic links to the dictionaries in the main 'dict' directory of the project, $WORKSPACE/dict.